 \end{definition}

-\begin{lemma} Assume that $\Ar(\D)=1$, then $\D$ cannot be lifted to a disk of horizontal embeddings. \end{lemma} \begin{proof} We proceed by induction over the number of strict Legendrian immersions in the boundary of $\D$.
-Observe that, since $\Ar(\D)=1$ there has to be a curve of strict Legendrian immersions in $\D$.
+\begin{lemma} Assume that $\Ar(\D)=1$, then $\D$ contains at least one strict horizontal immersion. \end{lemma} \begin{proof} We proceed by induction over the number of strict Legendrian immersions in the boundary of $\D_G$.
+Observe that, since $\Ar(\D)=1$ there has to be a curve of strict Legendrian immersions in $\D_G$.

-\textit{$0$ points in the boundary.} Since $\Ar(\D)=1$ then $\#\Cusp(\D)$ must be odd.
+\textit{$0$ points in the boundary.} Since $\Ar(\D)=1$ then $\#\Cusp(\D_G)$ must be odd.
 Hence, there exists a closed curve with an odd number of cusps.
 By Lemma \ref{ObstructionCurves}(iii), we conclude this case.

 \textit{$2$ points in the boundary.} We have two cases: \begin{itemize} \item [(a)] Assume that the two points in the boundary have the same sign.
 Further assume there exists a curve of strict Legendrian immersions with the same sign in the boundary and an odd number of cusps.
-By Lemma \ref{ObstructionCurves}(i), the disk $\D$ is obstructed.
-Otherwise, there is a closed curve of strict Legendrian immersions with an odd number of cusps, by Lemma \ref{ObstructionCurves}(iii) we conclude this case. \item[(b)] Assume that there exist two points in the boundary have different signs.
+Use Lemma \ref{ObstructionCurves}(i) to conclude.
+Otherwise, there is a closed curve of strict Legendrian immersions with an odd number of cusps, by Lemma \ref{ObstructionCurves}(iii) we conclude this case. \item[(b)] Assume that there exist two points in the boundary which have different signs.
 If the curve of strict Legendrian immersions that connects them has an even number of cusps, we conclude by Lemma \ref{ObstructionCurves}(ii).
 In other case, there must be a closed curve with an odd number of cusps.
 By Lemma \ref{ObstructionCurves}(iii) we conclude this case. \end{itemize} \textit{$2n+2$ points in the boundary.} We have two cases: \begin{itemize} \item [(a)] Assume that the points in the boundary connected by a curve of strict Legendrian immersions have the same sign.
 Further assume there exists a curve with the same sign in the boundary and an odd number of cusps.
 We conclude by Lemma \ref{ObstructionCurves}(i).
-Otherwise, there exist a closed curve with an odd number of cusps by Lemma \ref{ObstructionCurves}(iii) we conclude this case. \item[(b)] Assume that we have a curve $C$ with distinct signs in the boundary.
+Otherwise, there exists a closed curve with an odd number of cusps by Lemma \ref{ObstructionCurves}(iii) and we conclude this case. \item[(b)] Assume that we have a curve $C$ with opposite signs in the boundary.
 Then, if the number of cusps is even, we apply Lemma \ref{ObstructionCurves}(ii) to conclude.
 On the other hand, if the number of cusps is odd, consider as a new finite set of curves the old one minus $C$ and apply the induction hypothesis. \end{itemize} \end{proof}